swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Optimizing Tensor Operation

+After initializing the buffer size for each tensor, the loop order is adjusted to improve the locality of the buffered data.

+\textbf{Constraint 2 -} To ensure the correctness after loop reordering, the following constraints need to be satisfied. \begin{itemize} \item The buffer iterator cannot be ahead of the parallel iterator, both of which are split from the same iterator; \item The parallel iterator of the output tensor must be at the outermost loop to prevent write conflict; \item The buffer cannot be ahead of other iterator associated with the same tensor; \item The child iterator split from the parent iterator inherits its parent's order. \end{itemize}

-After initializing the buffer size for each tensor, the loop order is adjusted to improve the re-accessibility of the buffered data.
-To avoid unnecessary DMA transfers, the loop variables that are not associated with the tensor are put in the loop where the DMA instructions reside.
-For the conflicting DMA instructions, the loops are re-ordered and the one with the least number of DMA instructions is chosen, as shown in Algorithm \ref{alg:order}.
-First, all buffered variables are moved to the innermost loop.
-And then, the order of non-buffered variables are determined.
-The buffered variables with locations undecided are inserted to the current loop with the number of DMA instructions for all tensors evaluated.
-The variable with the least number of DMA instructions is chosen as the loop variable for current loop (line [\ref{alg:order:select:begin}-\ref{alg:order:select:end}]).
-The above process is repeated until there is no variable unevaluated, which derives the final loop order (line [\ref{alg:order:loop:begin}-\ref{alg:order:loop:end}]).
-The time complexity of Algorithm \ref{alg:order} is also polynomial time.
+\textbf{Strategy 2 -} Under the above constraints, we reorder the loop iterators that are not associated with the tensor and insert the DMA instruction into the suitable location to avoid unnecessary DMA transfers.
+For the conflicting DMA instructions, the loops are reordered, and the loop order with the least number of DMA instructions is chosen, as shown in Algorithm~\ref{alg:order} in Appendix.
+First, all buffered iterators are moved to the innermost loop.
+And then, the order of non-buffered iterators are determined.
+The buffered iterators with locations undecided are inserted to the current loop with the number of DMA instructions for all tensors evaluated.
+The iterators with the least number of DMA instructions is chosen as the loop iterators for current loop (line \ref{alg:order:select:begin}-\ref{alg:order:select:end}).
+The above process is repeated until all iterators are evaluated, which derives the final loop order (line \ref{alg:order:loop:begin}-\ref{alg:order:loop:end}).
+The time complexity of Algorithm~\ref{alg:order} is also within polynomial time.